materialsintelligence/propnet/README.md

+# WEBSITE OUTAGE
+The local electric utility company is again performing a Public Safety Power Shutoff in the region of Lawrence Berkeley National Lab, where our web server is hosted.
+As a result, the website will be offline until at least Monday, October 28.
+Apologies for any inconvenience this may cause.

 # Propnet

 Propnet is a knowledge graph for materials science.
 Given a set of *properties* about a given material, it can try to derive additional properties of that material using *models*.
 It is intended to integrate closely with the [Materials Project](http://materialsproject.org) and its large database of materials properties.
 However, it is designed to be agnostic to the data source, with support for other open-source databases planned.